Parents travel to US Virgin Islands a year after daughter’s disappearance

 Sarm Heslop went missing from a boat owned by her boyfriend in March 2021.

-The parents of a woman who went missing from her boyfriend’s yacht in the US Virgin Islands (USVI) have travelled out to seek answers on the anniversary of her disappearance.
+The parents of a woman who went missing from her boyfriend’s yacht in the US Virgin Islands (USVI) have travelled there to seek answers on the anniversary of her disappearance.

-Sarm Heslop, 42, from Southampton, Hampshire, went missing from the Siren Song, a catamaran owned and operated by her American boyfriend, Ryan Bane, while off the coast of St John in the early hours of March 8, 2021.
+Sarm Heslop, 42, from Southampton in Hampshire, went missing from the Siren Song, a catamaran owned and operated by her American boyfriend, Ryan Bane, while off the coast of St John in the early hours of March 8 2021.

 Her parents, Peter Heslop and Brenda Street, from Essex, have now gone to the Caribbean island to step up the search for their daughter.